New Orleans-based Resilia raises $8 million from Mucker Capital to make nonprofits more efficient – TechCrunch

 There’s already real revenue coming in for Wilson’s startup.
 Large donor customers pay $199 per-seat per-month for access to the company’s list of well-run nonprofits, and nonprofits pay $99.99 per month for access to the management tools, grant writing support and other features that they may need.

-“We’re in such a good position because our product was created to capture innovation and mitigate grants and connect to capital in organizations to have a better understand of where that’s money is going and wether or not it’s being wasted,” Wilson said.
+“We’re in such a good position because our product was created to capture innovation and mitigate grants and connect to capital in organizations to have a better understand of where that’s money is going and whether or not it’s being wasted,” Wilson said.